mehulagg/gitlab/doc/ci/runners/build_cloud/macos_build_cloud.md

     - echo "running scripts in the test job"
 ```

+NOTE:
-**Note** during the beta period we plan to complete the enablement of the GitLab macOS Autoscaler and activate the instance-wide macOS Runner Managers on GitLab SaaS.
-We will notify all beta participants of any planned maintenance in order to complete this work.
+During the beta period, the architecture of this solution will change.
+Rather than the jobs running on a specific VM instance, they will run on an ephemeral VM instance that is created by an autoscaling instance, known as the Runner Manager.
+We will notify all beta participants of any downtime required to do this work.